-In conclusion, the Hamilton Township School District has committed itself to financial excellence for many years.
+The District continues to provide quality education programs while continuing to stabilize the tax rate in Borough of Woodbine.
+In conclusion, the Borough of Woodbine School District has committed itself to financial excellence for many years.
 In addition, the School District's system for financial planning, budgeting, and internal financial controls are well regarded.
 The School District plans to continue its sound fiscal management to meet the challenges of the future.